Pluteus cervinus Fawn Pluteus Shipley Country Park,

 or in small groups on pine needles/grass near broad-leaved and

 pine trees.
-Summer-Autumn, widespread, edible but easily confused
+Summer-Autumn, widespread

 Crombie Park, Angus, Scotland, (August 2008)